lhmd/ziplab/content/contact/index.md

     content:
       title: Contact
       text: |-
+        **Thanks for your interest to ZIP Lab**

+        *To be eligible for PhD positions @ Monash Uni, applicants must have published at least 1-2 first-author top-tier papers in ML/NLP/CV venues.*

         The principles of lab:

         1. Personal Endeavor: Undertaking a PhD is a deeply personal journey.